Oxsomi/core3/docs/types.md

     //Only acquired locks should be unlocked.
-    //It's possible the calling function already acquired it. if(acq == ELockAcquire_Acquired) Lock_unlock(&testLock);
+    //It's possible the calling function already acquired it. if(acq == ELockAcquire_Acquired) SpinSpinLock_unlock(&testLock);

     return err;
 }
 ```

-Make sure to use locks sparingly since they are atomic operations.
+Make sure to use locks sparingly since they are atomic operations and consume full CPU cycles (you might not want to sleep the thread, since that has expensive context switches).

 ## Log